paroda/spring-motion/README.md

 # spring-motion

 A clojurescript library to create Om animation components using spring physics.
-Similar to [react-motion] (https://github.com/chenglou/react-motion) by Cheng Lou.
+Similar to [chenglou/react-motion] (https://github.com/chenglou/react-motion), a React library.